 In 1901, after the death of her mother and brother, Romaine inherited her grandfather’s considerable estate.
 Independently wealthy, she was suddenly attractive to all sorts of people.
-Disposing of the husband, yet for some reason, keeping his name, Brooks rented a studio in the small town of St. Ives on England’s Cornish coast where she gave up her more colorful pallete for shades of gray, influenced by the work of another American expatriate, James McNeill Whistler.
+Disposing of the husband, yet for some reason, keeping his name, Brooks rented a studio in the small English coastal town of St. Ives where she gave up her more colorful palette for shades of gray.
 Having no need to sell her work, she had no reason to pay attention to the modernist movement of the first decades of the 20th century.

 She had a three-year affair with Russian actor/dancer Ida Rubenstein, who performed with Sergei Diaghilev‘s Ballets Russe.
 She painted Rubenstein more often than any other model.

 Brooks then moved on to Natalie Clifford Barney.
 They built a house with two separate wings joined by a dining room to accommodate their need to be together, yet separate.
 Though frequently apart, their “arrangement” lasted more than 50 years.
 Brook’s list of paintings from this period might also be used as her list of lovers as well.
-Her short hair and masculine attire became fashionable in Paris, as seen in many of Brook’s portraits at the time, including her own.
+Her short hair and masculine attire became fashionable in Paris.

 In her 30s and 40s, her whole social life in Paris and London was immersed in the emerging lesbian culture.
-Her works reflect that: These women were trying to find a way to identify themselves within a community, and her paintings portray that.
+Her works reflect that.

 From 1920 to 1924, most of Brooks’ subjects were women who were in Barney’s social circle or who visited her salon.
 Truman Capote visited Brooks’ studio in the late 1940s, and he called it:

-After 1925, Brooks stopped painting self-portraits.
-In fact, she quit painting almost entirely.
 Only four portraits are known to have been painted after the 1920s.
-She was, however the subject of literary profiles by Barney and her friends.
+However, she was the subject of literary profiles by Barney and her friends.
 Brooks turned to drawing, especially complex line drawings.
 The Impeders (1930) is indicative of her new style.

-By the start of WW II, Brooks was mostly forgotten.
-It wasn’t until the 21st-century that Brooks’ art come to symbolize the openness and sexual freedom that only her independent wealth would allow one-hundred years earlier.
+By the start of Word War II, Brooks was mostly forgotten.
+It wasn’t until the 21st century that Brooks’ art came to symbolize the openness and sexual freedom that only her independent wealth would allow one-hundred years earlier.

 The rediscovery of Brooks in the past two decades was part of the new focus on gender and sexuality, and greater interest in and tolerance for artists who worked with LGBTQ themes.
 Brooks’ self-portrait from 1923 was one of the more arresting works and provided the poster at the National Portrait Gallery’s exhibition of LGBTQ themes in portraiture, the fabulous 2010 Hide/Seek show, which was censored by the head of The Smithsonian, Wayne Clough.

-Several surprising paintings and photographs of female nudes by Brooks, kept in France, and never seen in USA until 2010, showed that she was much more than a talented portraitist.
-Brooks’ drawings, rendered with a single, uninterrupted line, add dash and wit to an artist known largely for her somber work.
-Brooks’ art is at least as interesting as her life.
+Several surprising paintings and photographs of female nudes by Brooks, kept in France, and never seen in the USA until 2010, showed that she was much more than a talented portraitist.
+Brooks’ drawings add dash and wit to an artist known largely for her somber work.
+For me, Brooks’ art is at least as interesting as her life.

 Brooks spent much of her life on the island of Capri, which had become a sort of haven for queer Anglo-American expatriates fearing a backlash after Oscar Wilde‘s 1895 trial and conviction for sodomy.
 Romaine and Barney spent the war years in Italy.
 Romaine was staunchly anti-Communist.
 She had Jewish friends and lovers.
-She identified Jews with the Russian Revolution because of her former lover Rubinstein and she was aware of American prejudices against Jews.
+Her former lover Rubinstein and she were aware of American prejudices against Jews.
 Barney was part Jewish and in constant danger.
 Romaine had to do everything she could to protect her from the Fascists and Nazis.
 At first both she and Barney felt that Italy would never get involved in the war and they would be safe there.

-Romaine said: “No artist stands for war” and she and Barney were both pacifists.
 She helped save many Jewish lives at the risk of her own.
 She protected art historian and collector Bernard Berenson from the Nazis during the six years of war.
-After WW II ended, Brooks returned to Capri and declined move back to Paris with Barney, saying she wanted to “get back to painting and a painter’s life“, but in fact, she abandoned art after the war.
+After WW II ended, Brooks returned to Capri and declined to move back to Paris with Barney.

 In the last year of her life, she stopped communicating with Barney, leaving letters unanswered and refusing to open the door when Barney tried to visit.

-Brooks died in Nice in 1970 at 96-years-old.
+She died alone in Nice in 1970 at 96 years old.
 Brooks, who was highly conscious of the importance of dress as a social statement, once described her work as “a sign of the age which may amuse some future feminists“, as indeed it has.
 Her unpublished memoir is titled: No Pleasant Memories.